In Exercises 97–116, use the most appropriate method to solve eac... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 97–116, use the most appropriate method to solve each equation on the interval [0, 2𝝅).
 Use exact values where possible or give approximate solutions correct to four decimal places.
-7 cos x = 4 - 2 sin² x
+5 cot² x - 15 = 0

 Verified Solution